 My academic and personal interests in phenomenology, embodied cognitive science, and Indian philosophy converge in my study and practice of yoga.
 Though yoga is currently known in the West primarily for its postural and meditative practices, it is also one of the ancient schools of Indian philosophy.
 With its careful studies of conscious bodily experience, yogic philosophy complements phenomenology.
 There are many as yet unexplored avenues for future research and mutual exchange between phenomenology and yoga.
 I am pursuing some of these themes in my current practice, study, and scholarship.
 The first fruits of my scholarly work in this area have recently been published in Philosophy East and West.

 I also enjoy writing about philosophy and science for a general audience.
-My writing has recently been featured at aeon.co.
+My writing has recently appeared at aeon.co.

 Email contact: mail[at]haydenkee.com